All Blacks lock Sam Whitelock renews NZ deal through 2020 | FOX Sports

 Whitelock, whose brothers George and Luke have also played for New Zealand, said he didn’t take long to make the decision to stay with the All Blacks and Super Rugby’s Crusaders.

-He says ”I am still genuinely excited to be playing rugby for these teams and I feel like there is still plenty more to achieve.”
+”I am still genuinely excited to be playing rugby for these teams and I feel like there is still plenty more to achieve,” he said.

 All Blacks coach Steve Hansen said Whitelock and Brodie Retallick form the best locking partnerships in world rugby.